There are a few things you need to be aware of when changing card processors:

 Getting your terminals re-encrypted can be simple or hard depending on who you're working with.
 Some processors will subsidize (at varying degrees) a payment terminal swap out.
 They'll replace your current units with new / used encrypted units.

 In other cases, the encryption will require you to pack up and ship the units somewhere and wait for them to come back, which isn't typically practical.
-If RITE has used units available, we will trade yours to us for a fee of $180 per terminal plus encryption costs, and we'll send them to the encryption facility of the processors choosing.
 It's a time-consuming process.

 Terminal encryption also typically provides some additional level of security as it relates to PCI Compliance.